Posted on

 Games of the World War Two Soldier

-World War Two games were an important part of a solider’s life.
+World War Two games were an important part of a soldier’s life.
 As a Second World War enthusiast and historical reenactor, I thought I might share an especially small and unknown historical niche in the history and hobby: Games.

 Continue reading Games of the World War Two Soldier